 In order to fully enable the decarbonised mobility for the coming decades, the deployment of strategically located, smart, intelligent and customised charging infrastructure and services is essential.
-Members of the 2Zero partnership will commit to invest the necessary resources to make the partnership itself a success whilst continuing to invest in higher technology readiness level (TRL) developments to accelerate the market uptake of the innovations developed within the European collaborative projects.
-This could include demonstration activities (TRL7 and beyond), taking project results closer to market, either thanks to other type of funding (European or national) or via direct investments from the organisations.
-Members of the 2Zero partnership will ensure the continuity of activities funded in project thanks to a number of activities, such as building large scale demonstrators, real life testing activities ...
-They will also facilitate the needed cross-disciplinary integration and widely disseminate the activities of the partnership.
+Members of the 2Zero Partnership will commit to invest the necessary resources to make the Partnership itself a success whilst continuing to invest in higher technology readiness level (TRL) developments to accelerate the market uptake of the innovations developed within the European collaborative projects.
+This could include demonstration activities (TRL7 and above), taking project results closer to market, either thanks to other type of funding (European or national) or via direct investments from the organisations.
+Members of the 2Zero Partnership will ensure the continuity of activities funded in project thanks to a number of activities, such as building large-scale demonstrators, real-life testing activities, etc. They will also facilitate the needed cross-disciplinary integration and widely disseminate the activities of the Partnership.

-5.2. - Cooperation with other European partnerships
+5.2. - Cooperation with other European Partnerships

-Based on the successful experience of the European Green Cars and European Green Vehicles Initiatives, several contacts have already been established with other European initiatives, including partnerships, as shown in figure 6 below.
+Based on the successful experience of the European Green Cars and European Green Vehicles Initiatives, several contacts have already been established with other European initiatives, including Partnerships, as shown in Figure 6 below.

-The coordination with co-programmed and institutional partnerships funded under Horizon Europe and having a direct impact to 2Zero will be implemented.
+The coordination with co-programmed and institutional Partnerships funded under Horizon Europe and having a direct impact on 2Zero will be implemented.
 The coordination will mainly address exchange of information and avoidance of duplication of activities.

-74 European Automobile Manufacturers' Association (ACEA), Eurelectric and Transport & Environment (T&E) Joint call to action for the accelerated deployment of smart charging infrastructure for electric vehicles International Energy Agency, Global EV Outlook 2019 a.
-Batteries
+76 European Automobile Manufacturers' Association (ACEA), Eurelectric and Transport & Environment (T&E) Joint call to action for the accelerated deployment of smart charging infrastructure for electric vehicles International Energy Agency, Global EV Outlook 2019 a.
+BatteriesforEurope (BATT4EU)

-75 https://iri.jrc.ec.europa.eu/scoreboard/2019-eu-industrial-rd-investment-scoreboard
+77 https://iri.jrc.ec.europa.eu/scoreboard/2022-eu-industrial-rd-investment-scoreboard

-Figure 6 - The interaction of the 2Zero partnership with other key co-programmed and institutional partnerships
+Figure 6 - The interaction of the 2Zero Partnership with other key co-programmed and institutional Partnerships

 The batteries landscape and structures in Europe evolved very quickly following the launch of the European Battery Alliance by Commissioner Šefčovič in 2017.
 Several new initiatives have been supported to accelerate the establishment of a battery production base in Europe: road transport is one of the main applications of this enabling technology.
-Hence, a strong coordination with the proposed Batteries partnership will be needed.
+Hence, a strong coordination with the BatteriesforEurope Partnership is needed.

-As shown in Figure 7 below, the proposed breakdown of activities is in line with the batteries value chain: the batteries partnership will cover activities from mining to recycling whilst the 2Zero partnership will address topics related to modules and pack integration at the vehicle level; modules and battery management system related activities could also be covered by the Batteries partnership, as an interface with 2Zero.
-A regular exchange of information will be needed to ensure that 2Zero provides the necessary requirements to the Batteries partnership and that the advancements of the latter are brought to the attention of the 2Zero community for the integration activities.
+As shown in Figure 7 below, the proposed breakdown of activities is in line with the batteries value chain: the Batt4EU Partnership will cover activities from mining to recycling whilst the 2Zero Partnership will address topics related to modules and pack integration at the vehicle level; modules and battery management system related activities could also be covered by the Batt4EU Partnership, as an interface with 2Zero.
+A regular exchange of information will be needed to ensure that 2Zero provides the necessary requirements to the Batt4EU Partnership and that the advancements of the latter are brought to the attention of the 2Zero community for the integration activities.

-Figure 7 - The interaction of the 2Zero and Batteries partnership
+Figure 7 - The interaction of the 2Zero and Batteries Partnerships